 Consensus revenues primarily consist of revenues from "fixed" customer subscription revenues and "variable" revenues generated from actual usage of our services.
-We also generate

-Revenues remained consistent for the year ended December 31, 2023 over the prior comparable period.
-Total revenues increased by \$0.1 million as a result of an immaterial amount increase in corporate revenues of Consensus revenues from intellectual property licensing \$7.4 million due to organic growth in customer usage and new customer acquisitions, partially offset by a \$7.3 million decline in SoHo.
+Revenues decreased by \$12.2 million for the year ended December 31, 2024 compared to the prior comparable period.
+The reduction is the result of a \$21.7 million decline in SoHo revenues, partially offset by an increase in Corporate revenues of \$9.5 million due to organic growth in customer usage and new customer acquisitions.